Pumpkin Pie Oatmeal

 A healthy breakfast that tastes like pumpkin pie!

 This recipe for Pumpkin Pie Oatmeal is great for a cozy breakfast that will keep you feeling full all morning long.
 The recipe comes together in 5-15 minutes, depending on the type of oats you decide to use.
+If you use quick oats, this recipe can be ready in just 5 minutes!
+Rolled oats or using steel-cut oats will take slightly longer.

 This recipe is naturally vegan and gluten-free (using gluten-free rolled oats), but can be made using any type of milk and oats you love.